umasubra/ExcelJsDocumentation/resources/worksheetcollection.md

 Parameter       | Type   | Description
 --------------- | ------ | ------------
 `name`  | String| Optional.
-String value representing the name of the sheet to be added.
+The name of the sheet to be added.
 If not specified, Excel determines the name of the new worksheet being added.

 #### Returns
 [Worksheet](worksheet.md) object.